Health in the Americas 2022

 Maternal and child health

-Regarding the immunization strategy, measles vaccination coverage was 92% in 2021 an increase of 17 percentage points over 2002.
+Regarding the immunization strategy, measles vaccination coverage was 85.0% in 2022, an increase of 10 percentage points from 2002.

 Communicable diseases